 Vanilla Cinnamon Chia Seed Pudding is the perfect make-ahead healthy breakfast.
 This creamy chia pudding is full of vanilla flavor with warm notes of cinnamon throughout.
-It's low carb and paleo friendly with just 200 calories and 5 Weight Watchers points.
+It's low carb and paleo friendly.

 This Vanilla Cinnamon Chia Seed Pudding is one of the basic chia pudding recipes I use most often along with this chocolate chia pudding.
 It's the perfect base for all your favorite toppings but tastes equally delicious on its own.
 Plus since chia seeds are a superfood and packed with nutrients, it's a breakfast that is healthy and delicious.